open-service-portal/ingestor/README.md

 The plugin includes several command-line tools that use the same ingestion engine as the runtime plugin:

+### Architecture: Bin Scripts + Shell Wrappers

+The CLI tools use a dual-layer architecture:

+1. **Bin Scripts** (`bin/ingestor`, `bin/backstage-export`)
+   - npm-compatible entry points for package installation
+   - Configure ts-node with `tsconfig.cli.json` for CommonJS module resolution
+   - Can be used when plugin is installed as an npm package

+2. **Shell Wrappers** (`scripts/*.sh`)
+   - Handle path resolution and argument preprocessing
+   - Provide user-friendly interfaces with auto-detection features
+   - Delegate to bin scripts for execution

+This architecture provides both npm installability and local development convenience.

 ### XRD Transform Script (Template Ingestion)

 Transform XRDs into Backstage templates: